-Top 5 4th Quarter Trades of Be - GuruFocus.com
+Top 5 4th Quarter Trades of BE - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Beacon Capital Management, Inc. reduced their investment in ARCA:VDE by 412,180 shares.
-The trade had a 1.43% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $105.1.
+BEACON INVESTMENT ADVISORY SERVICES, INC. reduced their investment in ARCA:MINT by 79,200 shares.
+The trade had a 0.41% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $98.73.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Beacon Capital Management, Inc. reduced their investment in ARCA:DBC by 611,986 shares.
-The trade had a 0.57% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $25.39.
+BEACON INVESTMENT ADVISORY SERVICES, INC. reduced their investment in NAS:AMAT by 51,505 shares.
+The trade had a 0.24% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $96.43.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.